 - Go straight to your go-to emergency snack and eat it!
 Calm those hunger hormones immediately and then resume shopping.
 Just save the wrapper so you can pay for it once you’re done.
 If you don’t want to eat an emergency snack in the store then it is imperative that you follow guideline number one.

 - Have a plan and stick to it.
 Only buy things on your list so your hunger hormones don’t take over your purchasing decisions.

-- Stick to the outside parameters of the store as much as possible.
+- Stick to the outside perimeter of the store as much as possible.
 You’ve probably heard this one before, but it’s good enough to warrant a reminder.
-On the outside parameter of your grocery store lives your nutrient dense whole foods.
+On the outside perimeter of your grocery store lives your nutrient dense whole foods.
 Foods with minimal to no processing closest to their natural form as possible.
-Vegetables, produce, meat, dairy, eggs are all found on the parameters of your grocery store.
-Sure, there are some staples you may need to go into the middle of the store for like olive or coconut oil, or perhaps some nuts or nutbutters.
-But, in general, you will find the nutrient dense whole foods you need to nourish your body on the outside parameters.
+Vegetables, produce, meat, dairy, eggs are all found on the perimeter of your grocery store.
+Sure, there are some staples you may need to go into the middle of the store for like olive or coconut oil, or perhaps some nuts or nut butters.
+But, in general, you will find the nutrient dense whole foods you need to nourish your body on the outside perimeter.